RadekDickinson/Vocabulary/README.md

 2) In "Data" folder, create a folder named by the language you want to practice, say "Spanish".

-3) In "English" folder, create a .txt file.
+3) In "Spanish" folder, create a .txt file.

 4) Here, write a word in English, tab and corresponding word in Spanish (see sample .txt file).